playframework/playframework/documentation/manual/javaGuide/main/http/JavaActions.md

 @[full-controller](code/javaguide/http/full/Application.java)

-The simplest syntax for defining an action is a static method with no parameters that returns a `Result` value, as shown above.
+The simplest syntax for defining an action is a method with no parameters that returns a `Result` value, as shown above.

 An action method can also have parameters: